Nchona/Nuvolar-Works-Part-2-Technical-Exercise-/README.md

 # The order-service-service and customer-service-service are of type ClusterIP which creates a cluster-internal IP to access the services from within the cluster.

-# Note: This YAML file assumes that the microservices listen on port 80.
+# Note: This YAML file assumes that the microservices listen on port 80 and can be chanagable in case of resuse